Denver: Neighborhoods

-As of January 2013, the City and County of Denver defined 78 official neighborhoods that the city and community groups use for planning and administration.
-Although the city's delineation of the neighborhood boundaries is somewhat arbitrary, it corresponds roughly to the definitions used by residents.
-These "neighborhoods" should not be confused with cities or suburbs, which may be separate entities within the metro area.
+The City and County of Denver has 78 official neighborhoods used for planning and administration.
+The system of neighborhood boundaries and names dates to 1970 when city planners divided the city into 73 groups of one to four census tracts, called "statistical neighborhoods," most of which are unchanged since then.

-The character of the neighborhoods varies significantly from one to another and includes everything from large skyscrapers to houses from the late 19th century to modern, suburban-style developments.
-Generally, the neighborhoods closest to the city center are denser, older, and contain more brick building material.
-Many neighborhoods away from the city center were developed after World War II, and are built with more modern materials and style.
-Some of the neighborhoods even farther from the city center, or recently redeveloped parcels anywhere in the city, have either very suburban characteristics or are new urbanist developments that attempt to recreate the feel of older neighborhoods.

-Denver does not have larger area designations, unlike the City of Chicago, which has larger areas that house the neighborhoods (e.g., Northwest Side).
-Denver residents use the terms "north", "south", "east", and "west".
+Unlike some other cities, such as Chicago, Denver does not have official larger area designations.
+Colloquially, names such as Northside and Westside are still in use, but not well-known.
+Community planners have recently been using a set of 19 larger areas, all of which are groups of statistical neighborhoods, as part of the Area Planning process.

-Denver also has a number of neighborhoods not reflected in the administrative boundaries.
-These neighborhoods may reflect the way people in an area identify themselves or they might reflect how others, such as real estate developers, have defined those areas.
-Well-known non-administrative neighborhoods include the historic and trendy LoDo (short for "Lower Downtown"), part of the city's Union Station neighborhood; Uptown, straddling North Capitol Hill and City Park West; Curtis Park, part of the Five Points neighborhood; Alamo Placita, the northern part of the Speer neighborhood; Park Hill, a successful example of intentional racial integration; and Golden Triangle, in the Civic Center.
+Denver also has a number of colloquial neighborhood names and boundaries reflecting how people in an area, or others such as community groups and real estate developers, have defined areas.
+Well-known non-administrative neighborhoods include the historic and trendy LoDo (short for "Lower Downtown"), part of the city's Union Station neighborhood; Uptown, straddling North Capitol Hill and City Park West; Curtis Park and RiNo ("River North"), both part of the Five Points neighborhood; Alamo Placita, the northern part of the Speer neighborhood; Park Hill, a partially successful example of intentional racial integration (South Park Hill is less than 1% Black); and Golden Triangle, in the Civic Center.

-One of Denver's newer neighborhoods was built on the former site of Stapleton International Airport, which was named after former Denver mayor Benjamin Stapleton, who was a member of the Ku Klux Klan.
-In 2020, the neighborhood's community association voted to change the neighborhood's name from Stapleton to Central Park (see more in Politics section below).
+One of Denver's newer neighborhoods was built on the site of Stapleton International Airport, named after former Denver mayor Benjamin F. Stapleton, a member of the Ku Klux Klan.
+In 2020, the neighborhood's community association voted to change the name from Stapleton to Central Park (see more in Politics section below).
 The Central Park neighborhood itself has 12 "neighborhoods" within its boundaries.